vbetsch/seven-wonders/docs/CONTRIBUTING.md

 # Contributing to Seven Wonders Duel – Game Engine

-Thank you for considering contributing to this open-source project!
+Thank you for your interest in contributing!
-We aim to build a clean, scalable, and fully testable implementation of the Seven Wonders: Duel game engine.
+This project aims to provide a clean, testable, and accurate implementation of the Seven Wonders: Duel game engine.
-Your help is welcome — whether it’s code, documentation, ideas, or feedback.

 ---

-## 🧭 Philosophy & Guiding Principles

-We follow:

-- Clean Code principles
-- Strong domain-driven structure
-- Maintainability and readability over clever tricks
-- Small, incremental contributions inspired by Agile practices
-- Full determinism and testability of the game engine
-- Strict separation between:
-  - **Domain logic**
-  - **Application use cases**
-  - **Infrastructure code**

-Contributors should try to keep the codebase consistent with this philosophy.

----

-## 🛠️ Requirements
+## 🛠️ Setup

-Make sure you have:

-- **Node.js v22.17.1 LTS**
-- **npm** (bundled with Node)
-- The project dependencies installed using:
+Install dependencies:

 **npm install**

----

-## 🧱 Project Structure

-Key directories:

-src/
-  app/
-    commands/     → Application layer: entrypoints, orchestrators
-    usecases/     → Core business interactions
-  domain/
-    core/         → Fundamental domain concepts
-    engine/       → Game engine logic, rules, entities

-Path aliases (configured in tsconfig):

-- `@commands/*`
-- `@usecases/*`
-- `@core/*`
-- `@engine/*`

----

-## 🌱 How to Contribute

-### 1. Fork the repository

-Create your own fork on GitHub and clone it locally.

-### 2. Create a feature branch

-Example:

-**git checkout -b feature/age-setup**

-Branch naming conventions:

-- `feature/*` (new features)
-- `fix/*` (bug fixes)
-- `refactor/*` (improvements)
-- `docs/*` (documentation updates)

-### 3. Install dependencies

-**npm install**

-### 4. Run the linter

-**npm run lint**

-Auto-format code:

-**npm run format**

-### 5. Add or update tests

-All new logic **must** include tests.

 Run tests:

 **npm test**

-Run with coverage:
+Run tests with coverage:

 **npm run test:cov**

-### 6. Commit cleanly

-Use clear, focused commits.

-Example:

-feat(engine): implement military conflict progression rules

-### 7. Push and submit a Pull Request

-Your PR should include:

-- A description of the feature/fix
-- Updated tests
-- Passing lint and test checks
+Lint code:

+**npm run lint**

+Format code:

+**npm run format**

+Build:

+**npm run build**

 ---

+## 🌱 How to Contribute

+1. **Fork** the repository
+2. **Create a branch** for your change
+   (ex: `feature/age-setup`, `fix/resource-cost`)
+3. Implement your change with clean, clear code
+4. Add or update **unit tests**
+5. Ensure lint + tests pass
+6. Submit a **Pull Request** describing your change

+---

 ## 📐 Code Style

-This project uses:

-- ESLint
-- Prettier
-- TypeScript strict mode
+- Follow TypeScript strictness
-- Tsyringe decorators

-Guidelines:

-- Prefer explicit types
-- Keep functions small
+- Keep functions small and meaningful
-- Avoid duplication
-- Use meaningful names
+- Maintain separation between domain, use cases, and commands
+- No dead code, no commented-out blocks
-- Avoid side effects inside domain logic
+- Prefer explicit, readable logic
+- Clean Code > shortcuts

 ---

-## 🧪 Testing Guidelines

-- Tests must be deterministic
-- Follow Arrange / Act / Assert
-- Cover edge cases
-- No external side effects
-- Domain logic should be isolated and highly testable

----

-## 💬 Need Help?

-Feel free to open:

-- A Discussion
-- An Issue
-- A question in your PR

-We’re glad to help contributors!

----

 ## 🤝 Thank You

-Every contribution — big or small — helps the project grow.
+Every contribution helps improve the project.
-Thank you for your time and your work!
+Feel free to open an issue or PR anytime!